×

 The Ending Of The Accountant Explained

 Ben Affleck's turn as certified public accountant and hitman Christian Wolff in 2016's "The Accountant" came in the middle of the movie star's return to form in the 2010s.
-After Affleck established himself as a major Hollywood director with "The Town" and "Argo," he turned toward blockbuster action and thriller movies, starring in "Gone Girl" in 2014 and "Batman v Superman: Dawn of Justice" in 2016 before working with director Gavin O'Connor on "The Accountant."
+After he established himself as a major Hollywood director with "The Town" and "Argo," Affleck turned toward blockbuster action and thriller movies, starring in "Gone Girl" in 2014 and "Batman v Superman: Dawn of Justice" in 2016 before working with director Gavin O'Connor on "The Accountant."

 Christian Wolff's choice whether or not to be a victim

 At the start of "The Accountant," Christian Wolff's parents bring a young Christian and his brother to visit Harbor Neuroscience, where a neuroscientist offers to have Christian stay at his facility for the summer and work with him on living something resembling a normal life with his sensory processing disorder.
-Christian's father (Robert C. Treveiler) refuses the offer and instead opts to expose Christian to more sensory stimulation and teach his sons martial arts so that they will be able to defend themselves.
+Christian's father (Robert C. Treveiler) refuses the offer and instead opts to expose Christian to more sensory stimulation and teach both his sons martial arts so that they will be able to defend themselves.
 Audiences see how this has affected Christian as an adult; he is highly organized and meticulous and listens to earsplitting rock music to help cope with potential sensory overload.

 Who is the woman on the phone?